-The District is concerned for the health, safety, and well-being of all students and recognizes that students' problems as they are manifested in school - specifically pertaining to behavior, attendance, health, and academic issues, may impact their ability to learn.
+The District is concerned for the health, safety, and well-being of all students and recognizes that students' issues as they are manifested in school - specifically behavior, attendance, health, and academic issues - may impact their ability to learn.

-The District recognizes these issues as legitimate educational concerns, and seeks to address them, because they can influence student learning.
-The District offers assistance, support, and interventions.
-Forms of prevention/education may include observation of inappropriate behavior, intervention at appropriate levels, encouragement of professional assessment, referral, and support/aftercare.
+The District recognizes these issues as legitimate educational concerns, and seeks to address them by offering support, and interventions.
+Forms of intervention, prevention and/or education may include observation of inappropriate behavior, intervention at appropriate levels, restorative measures, encouragement of professional assessment, referral, and support/aftercare.